FrodeDrevland/egamma/README.md

 # egamma
-Python and VBA implemtentation of the Expanded Gamma distribution
+Python implemtentation of the Expanded Gamma distribution